mala-project/malada/docs/source/usage/pipeline.md

 params.temperature = 298
 params.element = "Be"

+# Run a custom MD calculation.
 md = malada.MDProvider(params)
-md.provide("path/to/folder", "some_supercell",
+md.provide("path/to/runfolder", "some_supercell",
            "some_convergence_parameters.xml",
             "some_parallelization_info.md")
 ```

-This piece of code will execute only an MD calculation in the specified folder.
+This piece of code will execute and analyse an MD calculation in the specified folder, using a specific supercell, DFT parameters and parallelization strategy.
+Which inputs have to be given to the `provide` function differs.
 For a full list of providers, see the [list of providers](list_of_providers.md).

+## Runners

+MALADA does NOT aim to interface with DFT/MD codes directly.
+It is NOT supposed to perform tasks similar to e.g. ASE, which can directly run DFT/MD calculations.
+Rather it just provides inputs, that can then be run with some run system (e.g. via slurm or ASE).
+See [current limitations](global_parameters.md) for an overview of what is currently implemented in that regard.